RCI Continuous GPS Tracking Platform

 In addition to increasing the customers’ likelihood of getting approved, the survey indicates that operators are more willing to increase the amount of credit granted.
 If financers who use payment devices feel confident in their ability to control or reduce the risk of loss, they often approve larger contracts on higher ACV vehicles.
 Simply, financers are more comfortable originating larger contracts when they believe the risk of default is lower and the ability to recover the vehicle is greater when customers don’t pay.
 Respondents to the survey indicated they believe the use of devices provides both of these benefits as evidenced by the survey question and response:

-2. Do you believe the use of payment devices allows you to sell higher value (ACV) vehicles
+Do you believe the use of payment devices allows you to sell higher value (ACV) vehicles with less risk?

 Yes – 80%